portsoc/hangman-in-branches/README.md

 To make our keyboard more like a real keyboard, we need to rework our `drawKeyboard` function in `client/helper.js`.
 `drawKeyboard` now splits the buttons into three rows, similar to a QWERTY keyboard.
-Observe how we are adding a class to the rows, this will be useful shortly.
+Observe how we are adding a class `.letterRow` to the rows, this will be useful shortly.

-In CSS, we specify the width of the rows and the flow of the buttons within them.
+Back in CSS we use this class name and specify the width of the rows (`max-width: 100vw;`).
+We also define the direction in which they are stacked (`flex-direction: row;`).
+Remember that we already have rules for centre alignment of elements (being applied to `main` and `body`).
+So we just have to add `.letterRow` to our existing rule.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).